-I’ve been involved in the Perth web design industry for 15 years now, and have often referred to my business, Bam Creative as a Perth web design company.
+I’ve been involved in the Perth web design industry since 1994, and have often referred to my business, Bam Creative as a Perth web design company.
 That’d be correct; we’re based in Perth, Western Australia and we offer web design and web development and other associated services.

-A cursory glance at a number of other websites of Perth web design businesses, shows that the phrase ‘Perth web design’ appears on nearly all of them.
+A cursory glance (in January 2011) at a number of other websites of Perth web design businesses, shows that the phrase ‘Perth web design’ appears on nearly all of them.
 Bam Creative certainly has used this phrase since we started in 2002.

 So it came as quite a surprise to me, when I was alerted to the fact a local company has applied for a trademark on the term ‘Perth web design’.
-In fact, they only lodged the application last month, on the 20th December 2010.
+They lodged the application on the 20th December 2010.

 Now, I’m no trademark attorney, but in my humble opinion, it seems somewhat far-fetched that an application for such a generic phrase could be accepted, however we all know that law and reality don’t always see eye to eye.